SkroxiousDM/SkroxiousDM/docs/index.md

 I'm using a modified version of Free League's "Ruins of Symbaroum" for character classes, wherein I've compressed the original 20 levels into 10.

-navigation on the top right
+navigation on the top left
 [[Player primer]]